frodef/getx/README.md

 Each "special indicator" is documented by its own docstring, and its syntax is given by the surface syntax function's lambda-list.
-The idea is to have resonably intuitive surface syntax that also adheres to standard evaluation rules, and is reasonably efficient.
+The idea is to have reasonably intuitive surface syntax that also adheres to standard evaluation rules, and is reasonably efficient.
 Often, the transformation above can be inlined and performed compile-time.
 See macro GETX::DEFINE-GETX and GETX:?? for details.